Dealing with loss

 Taking steps towards feeling better

-What if I'm not feeling better?
+What if I'm not starting to feel better?

 • Feelings of guilt